-New volcanic eruption on Iceland’s Reykjanes Peninsula
+New volcanic eruption near Iceland’s town of Grindavik

-The eruption was the fifth to occur on the peninsula since December.
+The eruption was the fifth to occur on Reykjanes peninsula since December.

 A volcano in southwestern Iceland has erupted for the fifth time since December, spewing red streams of lava and triggering the evacuation of the popular Blue Lagoon geothermal spa.